csaid/csaid.github.io/_posts/2020-07-15-why-inaccurate-antigen-tests-are-better-than-slow-pcr-tests.md

 <br> **A:** Low sensitivity for these individuals is [likely due to low viral load](https://www.sciencedirect.com/science/article/abs/pii/S138665321000106X), which most researchers believe means they will not be very infectious.
 That said, if would be really good if we could get more research on this, since it's an important question.

 **Q:** _What if the sensitivity of the antigen test is especially low at the start of infection?_
 <br> **A:** Another good question.
 As with the previous answer, this period of low sensitivity — if it exists — would likely be to due low viral load, when the individual is less infectious.
 But _even if_ we assume the individual is just as infectious during this early period, the antigen test still remains superior.
 To estimate this, I ran simulations where antigen tests were completely ineffective for the first three days of infection.
-Even with this constraint, antigen tests still outperformed PCR.
+Even with this constraint, and even assume the individuals are fully infectious during this period, antigen tests still outperformed PCR.

 <div class="wrapper">
   <img src='/assets/2020_antigen_testing/fig_test_every_1_day_delayed_detection.png' class="inner" style="position:relative border:#222 2px solid; max-width:95%;" >